Soccer-Euro-Euro 2012 knockout stage fixtures

-* Vardy hit his first goal in the Champions League in the 73rd

-WARSAW, June 22 Knockout stage fixtures at Euro 2012 after Germany became the second team to reach the semi-finals on Friday (all matches 1845 GMT):
+WARSAW, June 23 Knockout stage fixtures at Euro 2012 after Spain became the third team to reach the semi-finals on Saturday (all matches 1845 GMT):

 Playing on Sunday, June 24 4 - England v Italy, Kiev